aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-11-umbraco-ie9rc.html.md

 ---
 Sexy!

-Seriously, the IE9 font rendering is just beautify, best of the current browser set.
+Seriously, the IE9 font rendering is just beautiful, best of the current browser set.

 ![Umbraco on IE9][1]